 If they are not installed in this order, the dependent features will not realise that the development system is present, and thus not appear in the development system environment.

 After installing LabVIEW, Student Edition, it is the right time to install hardware drivers.
-You can obtain the hardware drivers to use with LabVIEW from the DVD accompanying the magazine.
+You can obtain the hardware drivers to use with LabVIEW from their official website.
 After correctly installing the drivers and restarting the system, you are now ready to launch LabVIEW.
 Have fun with the software!

 Getting started with LabVIEW